remyBrandriff/remyBrandriff/README.md

 <!-- insert line -->
 <hr>

 Hi!
 I'm Remy, a developer with a focus in UI/UX, web development, and accessibility in programming.
 I am also an advocate for ADHD, LGBT+, and disability diversity in programming!
-While I am primarily focused on frontend development, I also have experience in backend work in languages such as...
+While I am primarily focused on frontend development in HTML, CSS, JavaScript, and React, I also have experience in backend work in languages such as...
 Java, C#, Python, C, and C++, and I love databases!

 Ask me about color palettes 🎨 , typeface, and accessibility-friendly design! :speech_balloon:

-Check out my <a href="https://codepen.io/thepiedpyper">Codepen.io</a> and my <a href="https://thepiedpyper.carrd.co/">Carrd</a>!
+Check out my <a href="https://codepen.io/thepiedpyper">Codepen.io</a>!

 <b>Fun facts...</b><br>
 <ul>